 We have an environmental team on hand to safeguard nesting birds and protected species during the site preparation works and to monitor the scheme throughout.
 We’ve designed the scheme to ensure that as many trees as possible are retained and to offset the loss 14,500 trees will be planted as part of the environmental mitigation.
 All the species are native to this valley and are part of a wider landscaping scheme outside of the construction area.
-Landscape features include two new ecology ponds and a stone-faced Devon Hedge bank.
+Landscape features include a new ecology pond and a stone-faced Devon Hedge bank.

 Keeping you up-to-date

 This is a huge project and we are doing our best to cause as little disruption as possible.
 We know this will have an impact on your daily lives, which is why we want to keep you updated on what’s coming up.
 We’ll do this through:

 - our Facebook page and Twitter feeds @plymouthcc and @plymhighways

 - newsletters (sign up to receive them by emailing FVLRcomms@balfourbeatty.com)

 We also have a liaison team on site to help you through the changes ahead.
 Email Vanessa or Nyah at FVLRcomms@balfourbeatty.com.